-Source: Statement of Accounts 2017/18
+Source: Statement of Accounts 2019/20

-- 4.2 As the table above shows, the value of the Council's assets at 31st March 2018 was £57.5m.
+- 4.2 As the table above shows, the value of the Council's assets at 31st March 2020 was £50.3m.
 Points to note about the above analysis:- - Operational Land and Buildings, Vehicle, Plant and Equipment and Community Assets are used in the delivery of the Council's services; examples of the former include the council's offices and depot in Nelson and parks in the case of community assets. - Assets in the course of development generally consist of properties acquired through regeneration schemes with the aim of enabling housing or commercial redevelopment. - In addition to a number of small land/property assets, Non-operational assets comprise two areas of land (land at Gib Hill and land at Further Clough Head).
 These assets are not used in support of delivery of council services and are retained as they may have future development potential and help meet the council's requirements for supply of land for housing in the Borough.
 This category of assets includes a number that have formally been declared surplus by the Council but don't yet meet the criteria for them to be classified as assets held for sale (i.e. they are not being actively marketed).

-Asset Management Planning
+Land and Asset Management Planning

-- 4.3 Alongside this Corporate Capital Strategy, an updated Asset Management Plan is being prepared which will, amongst other matters:- - consider the most economic, efficient and effective use of all property assets; - align the use of property resources to the Council's strategic aims (where this is not already the case); - achieve value for money from the property management activities whether by using capital or revenue resources or external funding; - develop sustainable and environmentally responsible property management by ensuring long term needs are not compromised by short term considerations; - facilitate the development of collaborative working arrangements with other public, private and voluntary bodies in the District/County in order to share best practice and explore common property objectives including emerging developments linked to the One Public Estate; - ensure the service is responsive to customer needs and the changing national, local and service related agendas; - where it is applicable, provide built environments which are safe, accessible for all users and comply with all relevant statutory requirements. - 4.4 The key aim of the Asset Management Plan is to ensure that the Council has the right assets, which are properly maintained, to support the delivery of the Council's strategic objectives.
+- 4.3 Alongside this Corporate Capital Strategy, an updated Land and Asset Management Plan has been agreed by the Council's Policy and Resources Committee (on 28th May 2019).
+Amongst other matter this plan:- - considers the most economic, efficient and effective use of all property assets; - aligns the use of property resources to the Council's strategic aims (where this is not already the case); - sets out how the Council achieves value for money from the property management activities whether by using capital or revenue resources or external funding; - develops sustainable and environmentally responsible property management by ensuring long term needs are not compromised by short term considerations; - facilitates the development of collaborative working arrangements with other public, private and voluntary bodies in the District/County in order to share best practice and explore common property objectives including emerging developments linked to the One Public Estate; - ensures the service is responsive to customer needs and the changing national, local and service related agendas; - where it is applicable, provides built environments which are safe, accessible for all users and comply with all relevant statutory requirements. - 4.4 The key aim of the Asset Management Plan is to ensure that the Council has the right assets, which are properly maintained, to support the delivery of the Council's strategic objectives.
+An update on progress with the delivery of the Land and Asset Management Plan was presented to the Policy and Resources Committee on 28th October 2020.